 Office tel = 01-7086180

-Senior Lecturer, Department of Computer Science, Principal Researcher in Geospatial Technologies, Maynooth University, Ireland.
+Professor, Department of Computer Science, Principal Researcher in Geospatial Science & Technologies, Maynooth University, Ireland.

 Tim has thirty years R&D experience in Geographical Information Science and Earth Observation, specialising in a number of research areas including;